stijlist/roots/README.md

 - cond
 - program termination with nonzero return in error cases

-TODO (in rough dependency order):
-- bootstrap
+TODO:
 - strings
 - garbage collection

-quirks:
+- bootstrap

+known bugs:

-Side-effects in "if" or "cond" forms are undefined behavior.
+Side-effects in "if" or "cond" forms don't work.